Beyond Innovation. A paradigm shift used by Jeff Bezos and Nassim Taleb

 This is how he describes Amazon’s fundamental approach:

-And so the effort we put into those things, spinning those things up, we know the energy we put into it today will still be paying off dividends for our customers 10 years from now.
-When you have something that you know is true, even over the long term, you can afford to put a lot of energy into it.
+And so the effort we put into those things, spinning those things up, we know the energy we put into it today will still pay off dividends for our customers 10 years from now.
+When you have something you know is true, even over the long term, you can afford to put a lot of energy into it.